Death Road

 How long is the Death Road in Bolivia?

-Has anyone died on Death Road Bolivia?
+Has anyone died on Death Road in Bolivia?

 Do they drive on the left in Bolivia?

 We can say there are really no rules up there.
 Sometimes you go to the left side of the road, sometimes you go right, sometimes you have to blindly creep through zero-visibility dust-ups, and every time you don't know whether to pass or stop other vehicles.
-Maybe you'd be better off completely steering clear of this road altogether...
+Maybe you'd be better off completely steering clear of this road altogether.
 While the rest of Bolivia drives on the right side, here vehicles drive on the left.
 A driver on the left has a better view of the edge of the road.
 Furthermore, descending vehicles never have the right of way and must move to the outer edge of the road.
 This forces fast vehicles to stop so that passing can be negotiated safely.
-It was the black widow of roads and notorious for being the most treacherous stretch of road in the world as threats of landslides and the 1000 meter cliff faces pose serious danger while traveling its slick and rocky path.
+It was the black widow of roads and notorious for being the most treacherous stretch of road in the world as threats of landslides and the 1000-meter cliff faces pose serious danger while traveling its slick and rocky path.

 What is the actual name of the Death Road?